ba-st/Buoy/docs/reference/Namespaces.md

   bind: #white to: Color white
 ```

-By default you can't bind a name already bound, but you can use the `rebind:to:`
+By default, you can't bind a name already bound, but you can use the `rebind:to:`
 message to accomplish that.

 Now it's possible to access the object bound by name: